 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.

-Level 2: Intensive Support Sta Appropriate Administration - n appropriate when supports hav put in place in the classroom to behavior but the behavior has continued to negatively affect t learning of the students and ot Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).
+Level 2: Intensive Support Staff and Appropriate Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the students and others.

+Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).

 Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.

-INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVE 1 L LEVEL LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Fighting • Physical aggression with another student (e.g., shoving or pushing). • • Minor fighting (may include incidents resulting in minor injuries) • • • • Fire Setting/Arson Starting a fire; destruction of property as result of starting a fire. • • s • MUST BE REPORTED TO FIRE DEPARTMENT NYS Fire Code §401.3 Gambling • Requiring the use of money or exchangeable goods. • • Hallway Misbehavior T T • Running, making excessive noise or loitering. • • Harassment Based on Race, Ethnicity, Gender/Gender Identity, Sexual Orientation, Disability or Religion, Including Cyber- harassment, Against Members of the School Community • Minor harassment (e.g., verbal discriminatory actions). • • Physical contact in a manner intended to be offensive, threatening or intimidating. • •
+rearring of the students and ov incrs.
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Fighting • Physical aggression with another student (e.g., shoving or pushing). • • Minor fighting (may include incidents resulting in minor injuries) • • • • Fire Setting/Arson Starting a fire; destruction of property as result of starting a fire. • • • MUST BE REPORTED TO FIRE DEPARTMENT NYS Fire Code §401.3 Gambling • Requiring the use of money or exchangeable goods. • • Hallway Misbehavior • Running, making excessive noise or loitering. • • Harassment Based on Race, Ethnicity, Gender/Gender Identity, Sexual Orientation, Disability or Religion, Including Cyber- harassment, Against Members of the School Community Minor harassment (e.g., verbal discriminatory actions). • • Physical contact in a manner intended to be offensive, threatening or intimidating. • •

-• Serious harassment (i.e., persistent or long-term harassment or harassment involving threatening behavior that places a student in fear of death or serious injury, defamation, discrimination, or conduct that is intended to cause another. student to suffer public humiliation). • • • Inciting or Participating in Disturbance • Causing a large disruption to the atmosphere of order and discipline in the school that is necessary for effective learning, outside of general classroom disruption, such as a riot; or obstructing vehicular or pedestrian traffic. • ● • • • Using a personal communication device to attract others to participate in or witness a disturbance. • • • •
+• Serious harassment (i.e., persistent or long-term harassment or harassment involving threatening behavior that places a student in fear of death or serious injury, defamation, discrimination, or conduct that is intended to cause another. student to suffer public humiliation). • • • Inciting or Participating in Disturbance Causing a large disruption to the atmosphere of order and discipline in the school that is necessary for effective learning, outside of general classroom disruption, such as a riot; or obstructing vehicular or pedestrian traffic. • • • • Using a personal communication device to attract others to participate in or witness a disturbance. • • • •

-KEY: USE LOWEST LEVEL INDICATED FIRST Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.
-Level 2: Intensive Support Sta Appropriate Administration - n appropriate when supports hav put in place in the classroom to behavior but the behavior has continued to negatively affect t learning of the students and ot nay be e been address he ay be may be appropriate when been interventions and supports have address been put in place but the behavior is escalating (repeated offenses).
-Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.
-INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVE 1 L LEVEL LEVEL 3 LEV 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Inhalants • Under the influence Medical personnel must be immediately notified if a student is found to be under the influence or using an inhalant. • • • Possessing • • • • Distributing or selling (includes possession under circumstances evincing an intent to sell). • 1 • Physical Contact with School Personnel Unintentional, reckless physical contact with school personnel. • •
+Level 3: Short Term Suspension - Level 1: Classroom Support and Level 2: Intensive Support Staff and Level 4: Request for Long Term Student Support Team - may be Appropriate Administration - may be may be appropriate when Suspension - may be appropriate appropriate when student has no appropriate when supports have been interventions and supports have when student's behavior seriously prior incidents and interventions put in place in the classroom to address been put in place but the behavior affects the safety of others in the behavior but the behavior has is escalating (repeated offenses). school. have not been put in place. continued to negatively affect the learning of the students and others.
+MAY REFER TO LAW LEVEL LEVEL LEVEL LEVEL INAPPROPRIATE OR DISRUPTIVE BEHAVIOR ENFORCEMENT FOR ADVICE, 4 2 3 DIVERSION OR FURTHER ACTION Inhalants • Under the influence Medical personnel must be immediately notified if a student is found to be under the influence or using an inhalant.
+Possessing • Distributing or selling (includes possession under circumstances evincing an intent to sell).
+Physical Contact with School Personnel • Unintentional, reckless physical contact with school personnel.